kuielab/tutorial/book/mdx/danna_sep.md

 # Dana-Sep

 Danna-Sep is a combination of three different models: X-UMX, U-Net, and Demucs.
-Each sub-models has been modified either by training with a different objective, or by introducing some architecture changes.
+Each sub-model has been modified either by training with a different objective, or by introducing some architecture changes.
 The final output is a linear combination of individual outputs from the sub-models.

 ## Multi-Domain Inputs